Chen-WH/ga-ddp/README.md

 - description: Robot description files.
 - images: Some saved results.
 - include: Header files for the ga-ddp library, with interfaces consistent with the MATLAB code.
-- matlab: MATLAB implementation of basic GA functions (Note: the DDP algorithm requires downloading [iLQG/DDP trajectory optimization](https://ww2.mathworks.cn/matlabcentral/fileexchange/52069-ilqg-ddp-trajectory-optimization)).
+- matlab: MATLAB implementation of basic GA functions (Note: the MATLAB implementation of the DDP algorithm requires downloading [iLQG/DDP trajectory optimization](https://ww2.mathworks.cn/matlabcentral/fileexchange/52069-ilqg-ddp-trajectory-optimization)).
 - src: Source code files for the ga-ddp library.
 - tests: Test programs and some examples for the ga-ddp library.